artbrock/holochain_docs/Glossary.md

  : A DHT where every node executes consistent validation rules on data before propagating that data.

 **Validation**
  : Confirming that data is valid according to the shared rules of a holochain.
-This should happen before data is committed to your source chain, and must happen as data is propagated across a DHT.
+This should happen before data is committed to your source chain, and must also happen as data is propagated across a DHT.

 **Validation Rules**
  : The rules which enforce valid data that can be committed to source chains as well as data that can propagate via the DHT.

 **Zero Knowledge Proof**
- : A method in which one agent can prove to another agent that something is true, without having to share any additional information except that it is true.
+ : A method in which one agent can prove to another agent that something is true, without having to expose additional information except that it is true.

 **Zome**
  : (as in Chromosome) Each Nucleus can contain multiple Zomes (for example, the JavaScript App Engine can contain multiple applications).
 All data elements committed to source chain or propagated on the DHT, comply with the data schema and validation rules of a particular Zome.